 In Homs, a resident hears the sound of birds, not guns

-“Syria is apparently experiencing a rare moment of calm on the ground,” said Kofi Annan, the special envoy who brokered the peace plan, said at the time.
+“Syria is apparently experiencing a rare moment of calm on the ground,” Kofi Annan, the special international envoy who brokered the peace plan, said at the time.
 “This is bringing much-needed relief and hope to the Syrian people who have suffered so much for so long in this brutal conflict.
 This must now be sustained.”

 “This is bringing much-needed relief and hope to the Syrian people who have suffered so much for so long in this brutal conflict.
 This must now be sustained.”

-However, Susan Rice, the U.S. ambassador to the United Nations, said Annan told U.N.
-Security Council members that Syria lacks full compliance with the peace plan and that troops and heavy weapons remain in population centers despite an agreement to withdraw, said Susan Rice, the U.S. ambassador to the United Nations.
+However, Syria is not in full compliance with the peace plan, and troops and heavy weapons remain in population centers despite an agreement to withdraw, said Susan Rice, the U.S. ambassador to the United Nations.

 “The Annan plan is not a menu of options,” she said.
 “It is a set of obligations.”

 White House press secretary Jay Carney called the truce tentative.

 “We cannot call what’s happening on the ground a full cease-fire,” he told reporters.
 “A tentative cease-fire, a less-than-full cease-fire, is not equal to a full implementation of the regime’s obligations under the Annan plan.”

 The six-point Annan plan calls for the release of detainees, allowing access into the country for humanitarian aid and international media, and respecting the rights of peaceful demonstrators.

 The Security Council may vote soon on a draft resolution that demands Syria to allow the deployment of up to 30 international observers and allow them unimpeded freedom of movement.
 The draft also calls on all parties to cease armed violence.
 A vote was not expected late Friday.

 The draft also calls on all parties to cease armed violence.